acrlabs/simkube/docs/intro/installation.md

 ## Customizing SimKube

+After completing the above steps, you should have a basic SimKube installation running on your Kubernetes cluster!
-The following section describes some options for customizing the behaviour of your SimKube installation
+The following section describes some options for customizing the behaviour of your SimKube installation; if you are using the provided [kustomize](https://github.com/acrlabs/simkube/tree/master/k8s/kustomize) manifests, you can update or override these values there.

 ### Configuration `sk-tracer`

 The SimKube tracer runs in a real cluster and collects data about changes to objects in that cluster.
-You can configure what objects it watches via a config file.
-Here is an example config file you can use to watch changes to Deployments, Jobs, and StatefulSets:
+You can configure what objects it watches via a config file, which is injected into the `sk-tracer` pod as a ConfigMap; if you are using the provided kustomize manifests, you can override the `tracer-config.yml` data in the provided ConfigMap.
+Here is an example config that tells sk-tracer to watch Deployments, Jobs, and StatefulSets:

 ```yaml
 trackedObjects: